Tens of thousands protest Belgium's tighter COVID-19 rules

 Over the past several days, there have been many anti-vaccination marches in European nations as one government after another tightened measures.
 Dutch police arrested more than 30 people during unrest in The Hague and other towns in the Netherlands on Saturday, following much worse violence the previous night.

-Austria is going into a 10-day national lockdown on Monday for all of its people, after first imposing a lockdown on the unvaccinated.
-Christmas markets in Vienna were packed Sunday with locals and tourists alike taking in the holiday sights before shops and food stalls had to close.
+Austria is going into a 10-day national lockdown on Monday for everyone after first imposing a lockdown on the unvaccinated.
+Christmas markets in Vienna were packed Sunday with locals and tourists taking in the holiday sights before shops and food stalls are forced to close.

 Follow AP coverage of the pandemic at https://apnews.com/hub/coronavirus-pandemic